Are you an Extra Energy customer?

 I was with Extra Energy – what happens now?

 Your energy supply will continue as normal.
 If you have an outstanding credit balance this will be protected, and you will also get your money back.
 However, your gas or electricity contract will now be moved over to Scottish Power.

 Your current tariff with Extra Energy will end, and you’ll be placed on what’s known as a deemed, ie, a default – tariff.
 Specific details of this tariff remain unknown but it will be a variable rate and it is likely to increase your unit prices.
 The good news is that this tariff will not have exit fees which means you can find another deal without being charged – though you are likely to only have 14 days to do this.

 It is recommended that you take a meter reading while you wait for an update from Scottish Power.

 What are my other options?

-If you’d like to discuss this further with one of our energy experts, please contact us on 0800 464 0996 or get a quote online so we can quickly run through some alternative options with you before the 14 days grace period is over.
-You are then of course welcome to switch suppliers or alternatively remain with the appointed supplier.
+If you’d like to discuss this further with one of our energy experts, please contact us on 0800 9777 000 or get a business energy quote online so we can quickly run through some alternative options with you before the 14 days grace period is over.
+You are then, of course, welcome to switch suppliers or alternatively remain with the appointed supplier.